Vaption/LunarClientTools/README.md

 **LCT is not affiliated with LunarClient.**

   ## 👨‍💻 Contributing
-I made LunarClientTools without *any* coding knowledge, based on my findings on how batchfiles work,on Google or with the help of AI.
+I made LunarClientTools without *any* coding knowledge, based on my findings on how batch works, on Google or with the help of AI.
 You're allowed to contribute to this project as long as you provide a valid description while submitting your pull request.

   ## 📝 License
 LunarClientTools is licensed under the <a href="https://github.com/Vaption/LunarClientTools/blob/main/LICENSE">MIT license</a>.